 Sphagnum or coir

 This is the one moss-wall context where sphagnum is exactly right.
 A pole stuffed with damp sphagnum holds water and stays moist, which is what the roots want, and being upright and regularly watered it does not suffer the way sphagnum would on a dry vertical wall.
 Coir poles are tidier and longer-lasting but hold less water; sphagnum is messier but the roots love it.
+Whichever you choose, the point is a surface that stays reliably damp for the roots to grow into.

 Making and using one